-After gathering up the floor dust as properly as possible, apply a damp - not wet - mop to the floor using a cleaner that's suited for the type of surface material.
+Once you've sweeped up all the larger particles of dust, apply a damp - NOT dripping wet - mop to the floor using a cleaner that's suited for the type of surface material.

 After cleaning up all these sections of your home, next, you'll need to vacuum the inside parts of the air vents and take a look at your air filters.
 There is a high possibility that the air filters will need to be replaced after all the construction and cleanup.

-After completing all these tasks, you can now finally enjoy your newly renovated bathroom with a stress-free mind knowing you've gotten rid of all the remnants of the construction process.
+Now that you've completed all these tasks, you can finally enjoy your newly renovated home with a stress-free mind knowing you've gotten rid of all the dust and debris in your home